REGEN: The future of life extension

 Our “machine” is one of great complexity relative to our primitive understandings.
 It suffers from two major defects in regard to longevity.
 The first defect is the replicative nature of cells.
 Cells reproduce by copying themselves.
 A cell both does some work as required by the greater system for which it belongs and to also make copies of itself.
 Any machine exposed to the field of deployment is subjected to the forces within the deployment environment.

-The deployed environment of a cell can be quite harsh at times.
+The deployed environment of a cell can be quite stressful at times.
 One of the greatest threats within the cell working environment is the virus.
 A virus is a living creature that is so small that it may live within a cell.
 Once inside of a cell, a virus may actually consume parts of that cell for sustenance.
 If a virus randomly consumes parts of a machine that both performs some useful function for its host entity and replicates itself, it may become damaged in both contexts.

 It would appear then, that the essential defect of the human genomic design is that our cells are lacking in a principle of design that would enable them to verify their own design plan as possessing its original integrity prior to reproducing itself.
-In digital infrastructure systems we call this a checksum, hash signature or data integrity.
+In digital infrastructure systems we call this a checksum, hash signature or data integrity check.

 Therefore, the solution may entail adding to all cells as a part of their reproductive process, a required step to first verify the integrity of their design details before making another copy of itself.
 We must introduce either a DNA hashing algorithm or some other sort of checksum process.